Easy Melting Moments Recipe

 - Use a small cookie scoop or teaspoon to make sure the cookies are the right size.

-- The cookies are very small, so if you make larger than a teaspoon-size, they may take longer to bake and will make less (obviously).
+- The cookies are very small, so if you make them larger than a teaspoon, they may take longer to bake and will make fewer.

 - This recipe makes a small batch (about 2 dozen), so I would suggest doubling the recipe if you want to have any to share or add to cookie plates.